rob-white/vue-slimgrid/README.md

 > To-Do Documentation

 ### contextMenuOptions
-> Options that show in the context-menu when a user right-clicks selected grid cells.
+> Options to add to the context-menu that displays when a user right-clicks selected grid cells.

 **Default:** ```[]```